cloudflare/cloudflare-docs/content/workers/runtime-apis/add-event-listener.md

 ---
-order: 2
 pcx-content-type: configuration
+title: addEventListener
+weight: 3
 ---

 # addEventListener

 ## Background

 The `addEventListener` function defines triggers for a Worker script to execute.
-There are currently two types of event listeners - `"fetch"` listeners which are sent a [`FetchEvent`](/runtime-apis/fetch-event) and `"scheduled"` listeners which are sent a [`ScheduledEvent`](/runtime-apis/scheduled-event).
+There are currently two types of event listeners - `"fetch"` listeners which are sent a [`FetchEvent`](/workers/runtime-apis/fetch-event/) and `"scheduled"` listeners which are sent a [`ScheduledEvent`](/workers/runtime-apis/scheduled-event/).

 ## Syntax